Valeriya Golubtsova: Later years and death

-In 1952, after a serious illness, she was forced to leave the post of director, and took up scientific work.
+In 1952, after a serious illness, she was forced to leave the post of director and took up scientific work.
 From 1953 onwards, she was deputy director of the Institute of the History of Natural Science and Technology.
-In 1956 she defended her doctoral dissertation on the history of the development of cable technology in the USSR, at the same time she was awarded the academic title of professor in the department of general electrical engineering.
+In 1956 she defended her doctoral dissertation on the history of the development of cable technology in the USSR, at the same time she was awarded the academic title of professor in the Department of General Electrical Engineering.

 V. A. Golubtsova put forward the idea of publishing and became the editor-in-chief of the capital two-volume History of Power Engineering in the USSR (1957).

 After her husband, Georgy Malenkov, was removed from all party and state posts in 1957, she followed him into exile in Oskemen, and later in Ekibastuz.
 After the death of her mother-in-law in 1968, they moved to the village of Udelnaya in the Moscow region.
 In 1971, she was made a political pensioner.

-From 1973 onward, she lived with her husband in Moscow, on 2 Sinichkina Street, in a two-room apartment.
+From 1973 onwards, she lived with her husband in Moscow, on 2 Sinichkina Street, in a two-room apartment.
 In 1980, by the order of Yuri Andropov, they were given a two-room apartment on the Frunzenskaya Embankment, where the couple spent the last years of their lives.

 Golubtsova died on 1 October 1987.
 She was buried with her husband at the Kuntsevo Cemetery in Moscow.